 The only sure way to ensure your cat won’t eat your plant, aside from not keeping plants indoors, is to keep your beloved greenery far out of your cat’s reach.

 Create a cat-free zone in your home to grow your plants.
 Make use of that spare bedroom you never use!

 If that’s not an option for the space you’re working with, hanging your plants from the roof or placing them on a tall shelf is another option.
 The kicker here is that you need to be absolutely 100% sure that there is no way your cat will be able to reach the plant.
-Any cat owner knows that they’re mischievous little devils who are amazing at finding innovative ways to get what they want.
+Any cat owner knows that they’re mischievous little devils that are amazing at finding innovative ways to get what they want.

-Even if your plant is hanging out of your cat’s reach, falling leaves or petals can become dangerous so make sure that the plants you’re growing are still pet-friendly.
+Even if your plant is hanging out of your cat’s reach, falling leaves or petals can become dangerous, so make sure that the plants you’re growing are still pet-friendly.
 Some plants, like certain species of lilies, are so poisonous that even just sniffing the pollen or getting it on their fur and then grooming themselves later, can be fatal.

 4. Give Them Their Own Plant

 If your cat is chewing on your houseplants, it might help to buy them their own plant.
 Eating foliage like cat grass can help your cat have regular bowel movements and can even relieve an upset stomach.